weijiexi/UI-UX-Design/GraphicDesign/Composition/Readme.md

 ### The Format: Closed Versus Open Composition
 - The terms closed and open refer to the way the graphic elements of a composition relate to the edges of a format.
 ### Symmetrical Versus Asymmetrical Compositions
-- Whether in print or on screen, each static, single format has a vertical axis.
-Imagine a line down the center of the format.
-The equal distribution of visual weight on either side of the vertical axis is the key to establishing balance
+- Each static, single format has a vertical axis.
+- The equal distribution of visual weight on either side of the vertical axis is the key to establishing balance (Diagram 7-5).
+- In a symmetrical composition, corresponding (mirrored) forms are arranged on either side of the vertical axis.
+    - In general, balance achieved through symmetry yields stable and often static(as opposed to active) results.
+    - In an asymmetrical composition, arranging a balanced composition does not rely on symmetry.
+Forms are arranged to coun- terbalance each other without mirrored opposite visual weight and positioning.
+To achieve a balanced asymmetrical composition, you consider the position and visual weight (size, texture, color, value) of each graphic element in relation to the other and to the format.
+Asymmetry is not a formulaic approach to composition.
+Asymmetry often is more active due to its inherent variations, but it does not necessarily have more impact than symmetry.
 ### Illusion of Spatial Depth
 - A plane is a flat surface, and the picture plane is the blank, flat surface plane of a print or digital single, static page.
 When